 Q: What is the origin of the term “starboard”?

-A: The term “starboard” comes from Old English “storyboard,” meaning “steering side.”
+A: The term “starboard” comes from Old English “starboard,” meaning “steering side.”
 In ancient times, ships were steered using a steering oar on the right side of the vessel, hence the name “starboard” for the right side of a boat.

 Q: How are port and starboard indicated on a boat?